Killing of Trayvon Martin

-On the evening of February 26, 2012, in Sanford, Florida, United States, George Zimmerman fatally shot Trayvon Martin, a 17-year-old African-American teenager.
+On the evening of February 26, 2012, in Sanford, Florida, United States, George Zimmerman fatally shot Trayvon Martin, a 17-year-old African-American male, who was visiting his father while suspended from his Miami-area high school.

-Zimmerman, a 28-year-old man of mixed race who identifies as Hispanic, was a neighborhood watch coordinator for the gated community where Martin was visiting relatives at the time of the shooting.
-Zimmerman became suspicious of Martin and called police; Zimmerman was injured during a physical altercation between the two and shot Martin with a pistol he was licensed to carry.
+Zimmerman, a 28-year-old multiracial man who identifies as Hispanic, was a neighborhood watch coordinator for the gated community where Martin was visiting relatives at the time of the shooting.
+Zimmerman became suspicious of Martin and called police.
+Martin then attacked Zimmerman and Zimmerman shot him with a pistol he was licensed to carry.

-In a widely reported trial, Zimmerman was charged with murder of the second degree for Martin's death, but acquitted by the jury after claiming self-defense.
+In a widely reported trial, Zimmerman was charged with second-degree murder for Martin's death.
+He was later acquitted by a jury after saying he acted in self-defense.
+Martin was unarmed during the encounter.
 The incident was reviewed by the Department of Justice for potential civil rights violations, but no additional charges were filed.

 Parties involved

 Trayvon Martin

 Trayvon Benjamin Martin was the son of Sybrina Fulton and Tracy Martin, who were divorced in 1999.
 He was a junior at Dr. Michael M. Krop High School and lived with his mother and older brother in Miami Gardens, Florida.
 On the day he was fatally shot, he and his father were visiting his father's fiancée and her son at her town home in Sanford, Florida.
 She lived in The Retreat at Twin Lakes, a gated community Martin had visited several times before.

 According to his autopsy, Martin was 5 ft 11 in tall and weighed 158 lb at the time of his death.